 The elimination half-life of a drug is a pharmacokinetic parameter that is defined as the time it takes for the concentration of the drug in the plasma or the total amount in the body to be reduced by 50%.
 In other words, after one half-life, the concentration of the drug in the body will be half of the starting dose.

-With each additional half-life, proportionally less of the drug is eliminated.
+With each additional half-life, proportionately less of the drug is eliminated.
 However, the time required for the drug to reach half of the original concentration remains constant.

 In general, the effect of the drug is considered to have a negligible therapeutic effect after 4 half-lives, that is, when only 6.25% of the original dose remains in the body.

-Taking a 100 mg dose of an intravenous drug with a half-life of 15 minutes as an example, the following is true:
+In the event that a 100 milligram (mg) dose of an intravenous drug with a half-life of 15 minutes is administered, the following would be true:

 - 15 minutes after the drug administration, 50 mg of the drug remains in the body.